Ninja-Squad/ninja-squad.github.com/_posts/2016-05-31-first-kotlin-project.md

 ## Mixed feelings

 There are other stuff in Kotlin that I find a little bit disturbing, but maybe just because I'm not used to it yet, or because the language will improve them later.
-Those include
+Those include:

  - companion objects instead of static fields and methods (I haven't seen the real gain yet)
  - hard to remember syntax for creating anonymous class instances;